awslabs/ml-io/doc/build.md

 With this mode changes made in Python files will be immediately reflected when the `mlio` package gets imported.

 ## Building the Apache Arrow Integration
 Please refer to Arrow's official install instructions [here](https://arrow.apache.org/install/) first.
 As Arrow does not guarantee API compatibility (yet) you have to make sure that your environment has the right version.
-As of today ML-IO works with Arrow v0.15.1.
+As of today MLIO works with Arrow v0.15.1.
 Once you have it installed, turn on the `MLIO_INCLUDE_ARROW_INTEGRATION` flag as follows:

 ```bash
 $ conda install pyarrow=0.16.0